matrix-org/matrix-spec-proposals/proposals/3005-federation-streaming.md

 specific ways to implement this stream (such as WebSockets, TCP/TLS, or other specific bi-directional network channels)

-This proposal, and the Federation Stream, assumes a full-duplex binary pipeline, over which any kind of data is streamed in-order.
+This proposal, and the Federation Stream, assumes a full-duplex framed binary "pipeline", over which any kind of data is streamed in-order, with framing available to both consuming ends.

 The Federation Stream is intended as a faster-yet-compatible carrier alternative to `/federation/v1/send`, and is thus intended to not receive exclusive features that also aren't able